civican/legisinfo/42-1/bills/C-98/bill_text.md

 **(7)** Before making the summary public, the Commission shall give the Commissioner an opportunity to submit comments on the findings and recommendations included in the report.
 The Commission shall make any comments that the Commissioner submits public at the same time as it makes the summary public.

-> **Explanatory Note**:
-> New.

 ### Section 6

 Section 45.37 of the Act is replaced by the following:

 ### Section 45.37

-  ****(1)**** The Commission **and the Force** shall **jointly** establish service standards respecting the time limits within which **reviews under section 45.34 or 45.35 are to be conducted and the time limits within which each of them** is to deal with complaints **made under this Act** and specifying the circumstances under which those time limits do not apply or the circumstances under which they may be extended. **The Commission shall publish on its Internet site those service standards that are related to communications with complainants**.
+  **(1)** The Commission and the Force shall jointly establish service standards respecting the time limits within which reviews under section 45.34 or 45.35 are to be conducted and the time limits within which each of them is to deal with complaints made under this Act and specifying the circumstances under which those time limits do not apply or the circumstances under which they may be extended.
+The Commission shall publish on its Internet site those service standards that are related to communications with complainants.

   **(2)** The Governor in Council may make regulations respecting the establishing of the service standards.

-> **Explanatory Note**:
-> Existing text of section 45.37:
-> *Existing Text*:
-> > The Commission shall establish, and make public, service standards respecting the time limits within which it is to deal with complaints and specifying the circumstances under which those time limits do not apply or the circumstances under which they may be extended.

 ### Section 7